Harry Potter Actor Jim Tavare Suffers Broken Neck And Ribs In Head-On Car Crash

 Tavare soon became known in Britain as Prince Charles’ favorite comic.

-The Essex-born English comedian, actor and musician, co-wrote and starred in the BAFTA award-winning TV comedy series The Sketch Show on ITV.
+The Essex-born English comedian, actor, and musician co-wrote and starred in the BAFTA award-winning TV comedy series The Sketch Show on ITV.

 He moved to Los Angeles in 2008 with his wife Laura, to pursue a career in acting and comedy after his successful appearance on NBC’s reality show Last Comic Standing.